bostelma/gazebo_sim/README.md

 2. [Install Apptainer](https://github.com/apptainer/apptainer/blob/main/INSTALL.md) using the official instructions.

 3. Build the Apptainer image from the definition file.
 There are two versions, one without python bindings, called `ubuntu-gazebo_sim-basic.def` and one with python bindings, called `ubuntu-gazebo_sim-full.def`.
 The latter uses a python 3.8 conda environment, while the first one uses the default python 3.10 interpreter of ubuntu.
-As the images are read-only, the path to the models and plugins on the host system has to passed to the build command.
+As the images are read-only, the path to the mutable files on the host system has to be passed to the build command.
     ```
     cd ~/gazebo_sim/apptainer
-    apptainer build --build-arg RESOURCE_PATH=~/gazebo_sim/models --build-arg PLUGIN_PATH=~/gazebo_sim/plugins/install/lib gazebo_sim-full.sif ubuntu-gazebo_sim-full.def
+    apptainer build --build-arg GZ_PATH=~/gazebo_sim gazebo_sim-full.sif ubuntu-gazebo_sim-full.def
     ```

 4. Build the plugins using the provided script `build_plugins_basic.sh` or `build_plugins_full.sh`, depending on whether you have the basic or full version: